Derivation of an extended Bjerrum equation for the activity coefficient of ions based on an analysis of Coulombic forces

 How well would DH theory describe these data?
-For a symmetric \textit{z}:\textit{z} salt, DH theory predicts $\ln\gamma$ to depend on \textit{z}\textsuperscript{2}, and in addition the ionic strength \textit{I} is a multiple \textit{z}\textsuperscript{2} of the salt concentration.
-If we plot the data for the 2:2 salt \ce{MgSO4} of Fig.~\ref{fig_lngamma_MgSO4_LaFeCN6}A against $\sqrt{c_\infty}$ and compare with the DH equations (offset in data 0.05~{kT}), they follow the DH square root law until around 10 mM, and beyond that point we get a reasonable fit of the extended DH equation with an effective diameter of \textit{a}\textsubscript{DH}=0.3 nm.
-A better fit would be when the initial slope would be increased by about 50\%, i.e., the numerator of the DH equation would need an additional factor of 1.5, and then the effective diameter would be \textit{a}\textsubscript{DH}=0.60 nm.
-For a 3:3 salt, the DH equation does not work at all, we need the numerator to be multiplied by a factor 1.7 to get the initial slope right at \textit{a}\textsubscript{DH}=0 nm, but when fitting the full curve this additional factor is ideally 2.1 and then \textit{a}\textsubscript{DH}=2.0 nm.
+For a symmetric $z \! : \! z$ salt, DH theory predicts $\ln\gamma$ to depend on \textit{z}\textsuperscript{2}, and in addition the ionic strength \textit{I} is a multiple \textit{z}\textsuperscript{2} of the salt concentration.
+If we plot the data for the 2:2 salt \ce{MgSO4} of Fig.~\ref{fig_lngamma_MgSO4_LaFeCN6}A against $\sqrt{c_\infty}$ and compare with the DH equations (offset in data 0.05~{kT}), they follow the DH square root law until around 10 mM, and beyond that point we get a reasonable fit of the extended DH equation with an effective diameter of $a\s{DH} \!= \!
+0.3$~nm.
+A better fit would be when the initial slope would be increased by about 50\%, i.e., the numerator of the DH equation would need an additional factor of 1.5, and then the effective diameter would be $a\s{DH} \! = \!
+0.60$~nm.
+For a 3:3 salt, the DH equation does not work at all, we need the numerator to be multiplied by a factor 1.7 to get the initial slope right at $a\s{DH} \! = \!
+0$~nm, but when fitting the full curve this additional factor is ideally 2.1 and then $a\s{DH} \! = \!
+2.0$~nm.
 Thus, in conclusion, the DH theory does not describe the activity coefficients in 2:2 salts very well, and not at all for 3:3 salt solutions.

-It is interesting that our model using soft ion ensembles works so well, for all salt solutions considered, symmetric and asymmetric.
-It is an interesting question how it can be that to describe the electrostatic ion-ion interactions in an electrolyte solution, we only need to consider the interactions of ions with the few other ions in a neutral ion ensemble, which in the case of a symmetric salt is only the binary interaction with a single ion of opposite charge.
-Why don't we have to consider the interactions with all other ions?
-Perhaps this is because the trajectories of all these other ions around a certain ion ensemble do not correlate with the positions of anions and cations inside the ion ensemble, i.e., anions and cations that are outside a given ion ensemble orbit around it without a preference to be near the cations or anions in the ensemble.
+In summary, the presented model based on the concept of ion ensembles works well for all salt solutions considered, symmetric and asymmetric.
+To describe ion-ion Coulombic interactions in an electrolyte solution, we only need to consider the interactions of ions with the few other ions that compensate its charge, which for a symmetric salt is one single ion of opposite charge.
+Why do we not have to consider the interactions with all other ions?
+Perhaps this is because the trajectories of all these other ions do not correlate with the positions of anions and cations inside the ion ensemble, i.e., anions and cations that are outside a given ion ensemble orbit around it without a preference to be near the anions or cations in the ensemble.
+And there are equal numbers of positive and negative charges in this outside solution, so all of their influences cancel.